ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 could be used by aggregators to identify participating clients or permit some attacks on robustness.
-This auxiliary information could be removed by having clients submit reports to an anonymizing proxy server which would then use Oblivous HTTP {{!I-D.thomson-http-oblivious}} to forward inputs to the PDA leader, without requiring any server participating in PDA to be aware of whatever client authentication or attestation scheme is in use.
+This auxiliary information could be removed by having clients submit reports to an anonymizing proxy server which would then use Oblivous HTTP {{!I-D.thomson-http-oblivious}} to forward inputs to the PPM leader, without requiring any server participating in PPM to be aware of whatever client authentication or attestation scheme is in use.

 ## Batch sizes and privacy

-An important parameter of a PDA deployment is the minimum batch size.
+An important parameter of a PPM deployment is the minimum batch size.
 If an aggregation includes too few inputs, then the outputs can reveal information about individual participants.
-Aggregators use the batch size field of the `PDAParams` structure to enforce minimum batch size during the collect protocol, but server implementations may also opt out of participating in a PDA task if the minimum batch size is too small.
+Aggregators use the batch size field of the `PPMParams` structure to enforce minimum batch size during the collect protocol, but server implementations may also opt out of participating in a PPM task if the minimum batch size is too small.
 This document does not specify how to choose minimum batch sizes.

 ## Differential privacy {#dp}

-Optionally, PDA deployments can choose to ensure their output F achieves differential privacy {{SV16}}.
+Optionally, PPM deployments can choose to ensure their output F achieves differential privacy {{SV16}}.
 A simple approach would require the aggregators to add two-sided noise (e.g. sampled from a two-sided geometric distribution) to outputs.
 Since each aggregator is adding noise independently, privacy can be